Pulover/Class_Toolbar/README.md

 AHK version: 1.1.23.01

-This class provides intuitive methods to work with Toolbar controls created via Gui, Add, Custom, ClassToolbarWindow32.
+This class provides intuitive methods to work with Toolbar controls created via **Gui, Add, Custom, ClassToolbarWindow32**.

 Note: It's recommended to call any method only after Gui, Show.
 Adding or modifying buttons of a toolbar in a Gui that is not yet visible might fail eventually.